junzhanghw/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 Attester: A layered Attester containing a platform and a workload running in a CC environment

-Relying Party: An entity which is making trust based decisions, such as a key release to a workload
+Relying Party: An entity which is making trust decisions, such as a key release to a workload

 # Conventions and Definitions